Quality Management Tools and Techniques…

 What are they?
 How do you implement?
-What are the benefits of TQM and the potential obstacles and risks associated with TQM?
-Not all individuals and organizations are seeking to fully implement TQM, but wish to understand and apply specific TQM problem analysis and improvement techniques.
+What are the benefits of total quality (TQ) and the potential obstacles and risks associated with TQ?
+Not all individuals and organizations are seeking to fully implement total quality management (TQM), but wish to understand and apply specific TQM problem analysis and improvement techniques.
 What are these techniques and how are they applied?

 TQM Tools and Techniques … When implementing any improvement process within a manufacturing or service environment, you need to have the ability to identify potential improvement opportunities, then systematically implement those opportunities for ongoing improvement.
 A key requirement in an effective process improvement strategy is that change is based on fact, involves input and buy-in from key stakeholders, is cost effective, timely, measurable and can be maintained.